anchetadev/PWA-IndexedDB-Guide/quickStartIndexedDB/readme.md

   }
 }
 ```
+## Creating data (here is the C part of 'CRUD'!)

-Click listener for the submit button to create a new task (C of 'CRUD')
+Click listener for the submit button to create a new task
 ```
 $("#newTask").click(function(){
   // console.log($("#taskName").val())